-Go to bed at roughly the same time each night and get up around the same time in the morning.
+Go to bed at roughly the same time each night, and get up around the same time in the morning.
 You should feel rested during the day without having to take more than a short nap.
-For most people, seven to nine hours of sleep per night seems to be the magic number.
-You have to find the number that works for you…we’re all different.
+For most people, 7 to 9 hours of sleep per night seems to be the magic number.
+You have to find the number that works for you.
+We’re all different.

 Are you eating the diet your doctor recommends?
-Fruits, vegetables and whole grains work wonders for many people.
-Watch out for caffeine in coffee and soda.
-Some people are sensitive to it, so if you drink too much or drink it too late in the day, your sleep will suffer.
+Fruits, vegetables, and whole grains work wonders for many people.
+Watch out for Caffeine in coffee and soda.
+Some people are sensitive to it; if you drink too much or drink it too late in the day, your sleep will suffer.

 What kind of exercise does your doctor recommend?
-Most experts agree you should be doing something active every day for at least 20 minutes.
-Even if that means 10 minutes in the morning and 10 minutes in the evening.
-We could name a hundred activities, but here’s some ideas:
+Most experts agree you should be doing something active every day for at least 20 minutes, even if that means 10 minutes in the morning and 10 minutes in the evening.
+We could name a hundred activities, but here are just a few:

 - Walking (alone or with a friend)